Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 .. _`OpenGL troubleshooting`:

-Just run our ``gui_opengl_test.erl`` test to have the detected local configuration examined.
+Just run our ``gui_opengl_integration_test.erl`` test to have the detected local configuration examined.
 One should refer to our HOWTO section `about 3D operating system support <http://howtos.esperide.org/ThreeDimensional.html#os-support>`_ for detailed information and troubleshooting guidelines.

 As for the **Erlang side** of this OpenGL support, one may refer to `this section <https://www.erlang.org/doc/man/wxglcanvas#description>`_ to ensure that the Erlang build at hand has indeed its OpenGL support enabled.